AshP-dev/tasklist/README.md

+## This is a simple tasklist application, perfect for beginners learning React.
+### It uses local storage to store the data, and utilizes basic javascript concepts as well as ES6 concepts like higher order functions.
+### Use this as a reference to build your own tasklist!

+This is some of the Documentation that comes with React :

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: